luatil/100-days-of-cuda/README.md

 Major difference from the book is handling RGBA images versus RGA ones in the Kernel.

+#### Day 05

+Wrote a image blur image converter based on example in PMPP.

+Uses a simple average of surrounding pixels.

+Only handles 1 channel images.

 ### Notes

 ### Compiling directly to ptx